I'm having my baby in the hospital, will they let me keep my placenta?

 What if the hospital needs to test my placenta?

-You can ask that they just cut a small part off to take away for testing, it is only in very rare cases that they would need to take the whole placenta.
+You can ask that they just cut a small part off to take away for testing, or they swab it, it is only in very rare cases that they would need to take the whole placenta.
 If they do then unfortunately it is unable to be encapsulated.

 What if I have a medicalised birth with pain relief/epidural, can you still use?